Fondue for two

 Devil sauce: onions, spices and tomato sauce *recipe to come

-Prep the dips and set aside in the fridge.
+Prep the dips and set them aside in the fridge.

 Cook the potatoes (oven bake or steam).